dorinandreidragan/dorinandreidragan.github.io/docs/articles/jupyter-vscode-poetry.md

 Follow the prompts to set up your `pyproject.toml` file.

-## Step 2: Install and Activate the Virtual Environment
+## step 2: install and activate the virtual environment

 To create and activate the virtual environment, run: